JavaLangMarlon/marli-yaru-dark-edited-pink/README.md

 Yes, I am still looking for a better name

+## Prerequisites

+I developed this for myself (Ubuntu 20.04/Gnome 3.36).
+It may be possible that it also works for other versions.

 ## Installation

 You should have installed the "User-Themes" extension in gnome-tweaks.